itk-dev/itk_pretix_d8/README.md

 Through the Pretix API it is possible to add, change or remove Pretix event date entries from the Drupal interface.

-1) Add a new field of pretix_date_field_type to an entity.
+1. Add a new field of type `pretix date field type` to an entity.
+2. Add a new field of type `pretix event settings` to the entity.
-2) Add a pretix connection through the settings (local.settings.php).
+3. Add a pretix connection through the settings (local.settings.php).
-3) Watch the magic happen.
+4. Watch the magic happen.

 ## Building assets